 The purpose of the Impact score is to gauge the positive result that is expected once the project is completed.
 This criterion is a combination of objective factors and qualitative factors in order be able to compare similar projects against each other.
-The following factors will be considered:

-1) the number of persons benefiting; 2) the cost per person benefiting (the cost per person is calculated by dividing the total CDBG grant by the total number of people benefiting, i.e., the total population of the target area or the total number of projected clientele to be served); 3) the project's impact on the benefiting population's quality of life, living environment or opportunities for economic advancement; and 4) the impact of the project on the identified need or problem.
+The following factors will be considered: 1) the number of persons benefiting; 2) the cost per person benefiting (the cost per person is calculated by dividing the total CDBG grant by the total number of people benefiting, i.e., the total population of the target area or the total number of projected clientele to be served); 3) the absolute number of people in poverty for the applicant jurisdiction, 4) the percent of people in poverty for the applicant jurisdiction, and 5) the median household income of the applicant jurisdiction.
+Items 3 through 5 are calculated by DCA and utilizes the most recent Census data available.

-Points for Impact will be awarded by a review panel, in accordance with the levels below, based on how well each applicant, compared to others, addresses the impact factors.
+Points for Impact will be awarded by a review panel based on how well each applicant, based on a quantitative analysis of the following factors, compared to others in the same project type category.